Adoption in the Philippines: Old Civil Code

 The first laws about adoption in the Philippines were written in the Spanish Civil Code of 1889 which was put into effect through a Royal Decree by the Spanish Government.
 Most of the provisions here were adopted by the Philippines during their formulation of their own Civil Code in 1993.
 The provisions during this time placed importance on the adopter since the process back then was seen as something beneficial for said adopter.
 Civil Law expert and former Senator Arturo Tolentino states that "persons who had no children were allowed to adopt so that they may experience the joys of paternity and have an object of their instincts of parenthood".
 Most articles concerned with adoption in this Civil Law prioritized the adopter and his interests over the adoptee.
-This can be see in how one article stated that those who already had natural, legitimate and legitimated children were not allowed to adopt.
+This can be seen in how one article stated that those who already had natural, legitimate and legitimated children were not allowed to adopt.
 The Spanish Civil Code and its provisions on adoption continued to take effect in the Philippines up until the end of the American Occupation on June 4, 1946.